-After seeing your primary care healthcare provider, they may refer you to a urologist.
-It’s also common for women to see a gynecologist who has been specially trained in bladder and urinary disorders.
+After seeing your primary care healthcare provider, you will most likely be referred to a urologist.
+It’s also common for women to see a gynecologist who has been specially trained in female bladder and urinary disorders.

 You may be asked questions about whether you experience leakage while laughing or sneezing and how much caffeine or alcohol you drink.
-Your doctor may ask you to keep a bladder control diary to record the type and amount of fluid you drink, how often you pass urine, the amount of urine you pass, and how many urine leakage episodes you experience.
+A bladder control diary can be incredibly helpful to have.
+Record the type and how much fluid you drink, how often you pass urine, the amount of urine you pass, and how many urine leakage episodes you experience.

 Adult Incontinence Supplies